ganeti/ganeti/man/gnt-cluster.rst

 ganeti-rapi(8)) specify ``--new-rapi-certificate``.
 If you want to use your own certificate, e.g. one signed by a certificate authority (CA), pass its filename to ``--rapi-certificate``.

+To generate a new self-signed SPICE certificate, used by SPICE connections to the KVM hypervisor, specify the ``--new-spice-certificate`` option.
+If you want to provide a certificate, pass its filename to ``--spice-certificate`` and pass the signing CA certificate to ``--spice-ca-certificate``.

 ``--new-cluster-domain-secret`` generates a new, random cluster domain secret. ``--cluster-domain-secret`` reads the secret from a